redhat-nfvpe/koko/README.md

 - `-N` is to delete interface of linux netns namespace
 - `-p` is to create interface and put it in pid's netns namespace
 - `-P` is to delete interface of pid's netns namespace
+- `-M` is to create macvlan interface
+- `-V` is to create vlan interface
 - `-X` is to create vxlan interface
 - `-h` is to show help
 - `-v` is to show version